 This is another powerful strategic storytelling strategy you can incorporate in your business presentation.

 Rather than tell your audience “This is what our solution/product can do,” focus on “This what you can do with our product/solution.”
 For instance, instead of building your message around:

 ‘Our palm-oil-free products help save the environment by reducing mass deforestation’…

 …use a message that triggers emotions at a more personal level, such as:

 ‘With every purchase of our palm-oil-free products, you are voting against environmental destruction and saving the habitats of hundreds of animals.’

-Also remember that when using a story in a business presentation, stay away from too much text and complicated graphics.
+Also, when using a story in a business presentation, stay away from too much text and complicated graphics on your slides.
 Pictures play a pivotal role in conveying your message.
 A single picture interlaced with emotional language can go a long way in conveying your message.

 Moral of the story?
 Tell, don’t sell

 Stories are all about the emotions they conjure.
-Emotions can end up playing a vital part in decision-making – presenting a business case should, wherever possible, involve a powerful story.
-Remember: Business presentations don’t have to be all data and logic (but we do have plenty of tips on how to nail any kind of presentation thrown your way!).
+Emotions can end up playing a vital part in decision-making – presenting a business case can always involve a powerful story.
+Remember: Business presentations don’t have to be all data and logic!

 Written By Belinda Huckle